leon123442/AsiaExpansionProject/MANDATE_STRUGGLE.md

 Struggles in CK3 have 3 levels of participation: Involved, Interloper, and Uninvolved (everyone else, basically).
 When a character joins the struggle (Uninvolved --> Involved or Interloper), they will receive an event that allows them to adopt a Chinese culture or faith.

 ## Phases
 The struggle contains 5 phases, each of which are described below.
-The flow chart shows all possible transitions and a rough explanation of each.

-TODO Flowchart

 ### *Mandated by Heaven*